2lambda123/DragonID-NASAAsteroidMiningChallenge2016/README.md

   4. Reusing the Dragonflys as mining operation sensor units.
   5. Then based on the composition of the asteroid, a mining rig can be set-up for extraction and local processing ([see Star-Whals Project for potential methods](https://2016.spaceappschallenge.org/challenges/solar-system/asteroid-mining/projects/ne-asteroid-mining "Star-Whals")).

-Team Dragonfly's methods, STL files, electronics, pictures, presentation, and in in-depth disucssion on what it will take for asteroid mining this to be succesfull (economics, sensors, etc...) is presented here in full, Open Sourced (MIT License), and available for anyone to interact with, or improve.
+Team Dragonfly's methods, STL files, electronics, pictures, presentation, and in in-depth discussion on what it will take for asteroid mining this to be successful (economics, sensors, etc...) is presented here in full, Open Sourced (MIT License), and available for anyone to interact with, or improve.

-The best place to start is the The 30-second video found on [YouTube] (https://link).
+The best place to start is the 30-second video found on [YouTube] (https://link).
 For a more in-depth view, our presentation [PPTX (recommended)](https://github.com/DragonID/NASAAsteroidMiningChallenge2016/blob/master/Dragonfly%20Presentation.pptx?raw=true), or [PDF](https://github.com/DragonID/NASAAsteroidMiningChallenge2016/blob/master/Dragonfly%20Presentation.pdf) is the next stop.
 The musical score for this project is, of course, [Below the Asteroids](https://soundcloud.com/ccpgames/eve-online-below-the-asteroids).

-Comprehensive information is available in the detailed write-up below.
+Comprehensive information on the entire projectis available in the detailed write-up below.
+Information on the sensors and our creation of sensor prototypes is located [here](https://github.com/DragonID/NASAAsteroidMiningChallenge2016/tree/master/Circuits).
+The models for the satelites are located [here]().
+Finally, various images from this project can be found [here]().

     Thank you,
     Team Dragonfly